FUSED-Wind/windIO/README.md

 # windIO
-A python library to write inputs / output files
+A multi-language library to write inputs / output files

 # Motivation
 Wind Energy software ecosystem is a mess.
 There are many different softwares and